Breathing Space Debt Moratoriums

 The guidance below is aimed at familiarising landlords with this new legislation.
 In it we discuss how to comply and some best practice tips for mitigating the financial risks.

-The aims of breathing space
+Aims of the breathing space

 At the end of a standard breathing space, this should mean that both the debtor and the creditor are in a better position, as a debt repayment plan should be in place in most cases and the a tenancy is in a better position to be sustained.
-Particularly given most landlords never manage to recover debts owed after a tenant leaves a property.

 The different types of breathing space